Answering Your Frequently Asked Questions

 How do I know when you’ve posted a new recipe?

 You can sign up for the newsletter!
-You’ll get updates every week and that way, you won’t miss a post!
+You’ll get updates mostly every week and that way, you won’t miss a post!
 Go here to sign up…it’s free: Subscribe for Free

-Cake Baking Decorating Questions:
+Cake Baking/Decorating Questions:

 Where did you learn cake decorating and baking?